Rashadows/DRL-for-ORAN-Resource-Allocation/ON-OFF-DRL-main/README.md

 # ON_OFF_DRL
-Code for the paper On-Policy vs. Off-Policy Deep Reinforcement Learning for Resource Allocation in Open Radio Access Network
+This work is inspired from the paper "On-Policy vs. Off-Policy Deep Reinforcement Learning for Resource Allocation in Open Radio Access Network" which provided ACER and PPO comparitive analysis for O-RAN resource allocation environment.
-- This is the code for the paper: On-Policy vs. Off-Policy Deep Reinforcement Learning for Resource Allocation in Open Radio Access Network
+Here, we discretize TD3 and SAC algorithms and adapt them for the O-RAN discrete-action environment to show they outperform the existing algorithms.
+Our work is summarized in the paper "Optimizing Resource Allocation in Open RANs: A DRL-Based Approach".

-- It has been tested on Windows 10 and Python 3.8.3
+- It has been tested on Windows 10 and Python 3.11.4

 - To run the code, mainly you need:
  * pip install torch